 Horseback riding is an excellent way to get lost in nature while your travel.
 If you have ever imagined yourself galloping across a golden beach or climbing up a misty mountain searching for Mordor – this is your post.
 Guided tours are available all over the world.
 Most farms cater to visitors of all experience levels.
 One thing that seems to be missing in the travel blogging world are tips and tricks to turn your riding experience from night-mare (horse pun) to a rainbow unicorn.
 There are thousands of travelers who have never touched a horse but, sign up for treks.
 This is fantastic!
 Allow me to make your ride a little less stressful.

 Who am I to give riding advice?

 I grew up on the back of a horse and attribute most of my wanderlust-y ways to my experience with horses.
 Riding brings out this primal side and inspires me to press on for undiscovered adventure.
-I have trained English and Western styles.
+I have trained in English and Western styles.
 My specialty is groundwork and saddle breaking young horses.
 Horses require a delicate balance of acting as an alpha and acting with kindness.
 They are herd animals and are prey in the wild.
-This causes their fight or flight instinct to be on the forefront of their decision-making process.
+This causes their fight or flight instinct to be at the forefront of their decision-making process.
 You have to act as a team because there are two brains at work.

 It’s my personal goal to ride in every country I visit.
 So far, I have taken treks in Ireland, Iceland, and Scotland.
 I could be doing better with my goal I must admit.